tutorbookapp/tutorbook/README.md

 - **Meeting** - Has at least one meeting.
 Set whenever a meeting is created, updated, or deleted.

+Users also have role-based tags (tutor/tutee/mentor/mentee) that are set when:

+1. The user is created or updated.
+Ex: If a user has `tutoring.subjects`, they are a tutor and thus get the `tutor` tag.
+2. A match is created or updated.
+Ex: If a user is a `tutor` in at least one match at some point in time, they are a tutor and thus get the `tutor` tag.

+Role tags are never removed: once a user has been a tutor at least once, they will always be considered a tutor.

 ### `Org`

-An org is a school, nonprofit, or other business entity that is using Tutorbook to manage their tutoring and/or mentoring programs.
+An org is a school, nonprofit, or other business entity that is using TB to manage tutoring and/or mentoring programs.

 ### `Match`